 To work around the issue of your VPN always being on, one thing you could do is setup two routers.
 One would function as your normal router would, and the other is the one that you’d set up your VPN connection on.
 This way, you’d be able to connect to the main one whenever you don’t want to use VPN.

 You can also take advantage of the settings available in your windows or Mac computer to share your VPN connection with other devices running similar platforms.
 The settings for both systems are different, but we have the general steps you ought to follow to get it done on both.

 Sharing Your VPN Connection on Windows

 Sharing your VPN connection on Windows involves setting up a virtual router with a selected SSID and password through the command prompt.
-You’ll first need to see if windows has the required drivers to do so, and if it does, you’d then have to proceed to sharing the virtual router.
+You’ll first need to see if Windows has the required drivers to do so, and if it does, you’d then have to proceed to share the virtual router.
 Doing so involves the following steps:

 - Head to the “Network and Sharing Center”,

 - Next right click on your newly created virtual router to open the “Properties” tab.